Valphai/Arkanoid_Natoniewski/README.md

-# ARKANOID
+# ARCANOID

-Projekt gry stworzony został w ok.
-5 dni na potrzeby zadania rekrutacyjnego.
-Gra tworzona została w multi scene workflow - podzieliłem projekt na scene UI, Level oraz managery.
+The game project was created in approx. 5 days for the recruitment task.
+The game was created in a multi scene workflow - I divided the project into UI, Level and managers.
-Informacje o poziomie, takie jak kolor bloków, stałe poziomu itd. zawarte są w dowolnej chwili w pliku ScriptableObject [LevelData](Assets/Natoniewski_Arkanoid/Scripts/GameLevel/LevelData.cs).
+Level information, such as block color, level constants, etc., is included in the ScriptableObject [LevelData](Assets/Natoniewski_Arkanoid/Scripts/GameLevel/LevelData.cs) file at any time.

-Gra wykorzystuje strukturę danych [ObjectPool](https://docs.unity3d.com/ScriptReference/Pool.ObjectPool_1.html) oferowaną przez unity.
-Tworzone przez pool obiekty od razu przerzucane są do sceny istniejącej jedynie podczas rozgrywki o nazwie "Factory" tak jak jest to dyktowane przez [Factory.cs](Assets/Natoniewski_Arkanoid/Scripts/PersistantGame/Factory.cs).
+The game uses the [ObjectPool](https://docs.unity3d.com/ScriptReference/Pool.ObjectPool_1.html) data structure offered by unity.
+Objects created by the pool are immediately moved to the scene that exists only during the game, called "Factory", as dictated by [Factory.cs](Assets/Natoniewski_Arkanoid/Scripts/PersistantGame/Factory.cs).

-Gra stworzona została w aspekcie 4:5.
+The game was created in the 4:5 aspect.

 ![](Images/Gra.png)